 The Related Party Transaction Committee shall be tasked with reviewing all material related party transactions of the Company.
 The Related Party Transaction Committee shall evaluate on an ongoing basis existing relations between and among business and counterparties to ensure that all related parties are continuously identified, related party transactions are monitored, and subsequent changes in relationships with counterparties (from non-related to related and vice versa) are captured.
 Related parties, related party transactions and changes in relationships should be reflected in the relevant reports to the Board and regulators/supervisors.
-The Related Party Transaction Committee shall evaluate all material related party transactions to ensure these are not on more favorable economic terms than similar transaction with non-related or misapplied.
-Related-party transactions require the unanimous approval of the independent directors of the REIT - please refer to the discussion under the section Related Party Transactions and SEC Regulation on page 248.
+The Related Party Transaction Committee shall evaluate all material related party transactions to ensure these are not on more favorable economic terms than similar transaction with non-related parties under similar circumstances and that no corporate or business resources are misappropriated or misapplied.
+Related-party transactions require the unanimous approval of the independent directors of the REIT - please refer to the discussion under the section Related Party Transactions and SEC Regulation on page 220.